 Seasonal flowers further enhance the attractiveness of the scenery.
 Visitors can have a good time indulging in the view, enjoying the many attractions, savoring a meal at one of the many restaurants or relaxing in a leisure boat touring the canals.
 Various events also take place at different times of the year, for example, a tulip festival during spring and a fireworks competition in the summer.

-The resort is divided into two areas: the Theme Park Zone which requires paid admission and the Free Zone which can be entered for free.
+The resort is divided into two areas: the Theme Park Zone and the Harbor Zone.
 Both zones feature multiple free and paid attractions, although the majority of them are located in the Theme Park Zone.
-An all-you-can-ride passport is available for most of the attractions in the Theme Park Zone, but it does not cover the paid attractions of the Free Zone.
+Regular admission tickets grant entry to both zones, but there is also a special ticket for 1000 yen for admission to just the Harbor Zone.

 Several hotels with a European theme are located around the theme park, including the Hotel Europe with refined restaurants and occasional classical concerts and the Hotel Amsterdam which stands inside the Theme Park zone.
 Staying guests at the respective hotels are advised to check at the counter for discount tickets to the Theme Park Zone.